thestyleofme/image-recognition/README.md

 app.sink.spring.cloud.stream.bindings.input.destination=springcloudstreamsink,
 app.*.spring.cloud.stream.bindings.output.binder=rabbit1,app.*.spring.cloud.stream.bindings.input.binder=rabbit1"

-  Note:deploy the sateams,app.*.spring.cloud.stream.bindings.output.destination should be consistent with your programs.
+  Note:deploy the sateams,app.*.spring.cloud.stream.bindings.output.destination should be consistent with your programs

 6. the you can see the logs and visit the sink application's ip:port/index to check the result